mateusmed/custom-menu-cli/README.md

 node index.js menu=./test_menus/ custom-action=1.1,1.2
 ```

-**Circular Dependency Check:**
+**Recursion Depth Validation:**

-The tool includes a circular dependency check to prevent infinite loops.
-If a `custom-action` depends on another action that in turn depends on the first action, the tool will detect it and refuse to execute, displaying an error message.
+The tool now includes recursion depth validation to prevent excessively deep nested custom actions and potential infinite loops.
+If a sequence of custom actions exceeds a predefined maximum recursion depth, the tool will detect it and refuse to execute, displaying an error message.
+This helps maintain stability and predictability in complex menu structures.

 ## JSON Structure